 For Birth Doula Applicants:

-- Commit to providing a free package of services to five women that includes: three prenatal visits (if there is time before she births), birth support, and two postpartum home visits.
+- Commit to providing a free package of services to five women that includes: three prenatal visits (if there is time before she births), labor and birth support, and one postpartum home visit.

 - Birth services should be completed within 18 months of finishing the training.
 Please be aware that this commitment involves being “on-call” 24 hours a day, seven days a week for a period of two weeks before and two weeks after your client’s due date.
-Once she births, of course, you are no longer on call, but you will need to remain available to provide the required postpartum visits and support.
+Once she births, of course, you are no longer on call, but you will need to provide the required postpartum visit.
 If you are currently pregnant or have a job with inflexible work hours or an unreliable childcare situation, these realities are likely to be incompatible with being “on-call” and we ask you to seriously consider whether you will be able to fulfill this obligation before you apply.